 Try this easy recipe with witch hazel, oil, and water for a gentle, all-natural makeup remover.
 Witch hazel also helps you clean your makeup brushes.
 After using a homemade brush cleaner, give brushes a witch hazel spritz to kill any remaining bacteria.

-13. Ease eczema
+13. Ease Eczema

 Witch hazel is wonderful at treating the dryness and inflammation often associated with eczema and other forms of dermatitis [source].
 You can apply witch hazel using a cotton swab to the affected area twice daily for relief from pain, itching, redness, and scarring.
 Use witch hazel only for a few weeks at a time before giving your body a break.

-This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician who has been practicing for more than 20 years.
+This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician with more than 20 years of practice experience.
 Learn more about Hello Glow's medical reviewers here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.